KasperskyLab/Kaspresso/docs/Tutorial/Wifi_sample_test.en.md

 # Summary

-So, in this lesson we practiced with the `device` object, learned how to change the status of the Internet connection and the screen orientation from the test class.
+In this lesson we practiced with the `device` object, learned how to change the status of the Internet connection and the screen orientation from the test code.
 Test passed and all checks completed successfully, but there are several serious problems in our code:

 <ul>
     <li>The test is not broken into steps.
 As a result, we have a large canvas of code, which is quite difficult to understand</li>